-IVOA Data Access Protocols provide standardized access mechanism to distributed data and metadata collections.
-They allow users and applications to access in a consistent and uniform way datasets stored in different locations and previously available only through a dedicated interface.
+IVOA Data Access Protocols provide standardized mechanisms for querying and access to distributed data and metadata collections.
+They allow users and applications to access in a consistent and uniform way datasets stored in different locations that were previously available only through dedicated interfaces.

-This specification defines a simple query protocol for retrieving records from a catalog of astronomical sources.
+Simple Cone Search defines a simple query protocol for retrieving records from a catalog of astronomical sources.
 The query describes sky position and an angular distance, defining a cone on the sky.
 The response returns a list of astronomical sources from the catalog whose positions lie within the cone, formatted as a VOTable.

-As most of the IVOA Data Access Protocol, SCS makes use of VOTable for metadata exchange, STC and UCD for metadata description.
-Nonetheless, as one of the very early IVOA standard, SCS does not use Utypes and Units for metadata description like other more recent Data Access Protocol do.
+As with most of the IVOA Data Access Protocol, SCS makes use of VOTable for metadata exchange, STC and UCD for metadata description.
+However, as one of the very early IVOA standard, SCS does not use Utypes and Units for metadata description.